Skip to main content

 Next Steps

 You have now learned how to monitor APISIX metrics with Prometheus and visualize them in Grafana.
-See the prometheus plugin doc for more configuration options.
+See the prometheus plugin documentation for more configuration options.

 API7.ai Logo